IPython requires Python 2.7 or ≥ 3.3.

 If you are comfortable installing these things yourself, have at it, otherwise read on for more details.

-On OSX, if you are using the built-in Python shipped by Apple, you will be missing a full readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
+On OSX, if you are using the built-in Python shipped by Apple, you will be missing a proper readline implementation as Apple ships instead a library called libedit that provides only some of readline’s functionality.
 While you may find libedit sufficient, we have occasional reports of bugs with it and several developers who use OS X as their main environment consider libedit unacceptable for productive, regular use with IPython.

 To run the IPython test suite you will need the nose package.
 Nose provides a great way of sniffing out and running all of the IPython tests.
-The simplest way of getting nose is to use easy_install or pip:
+The simplest way of getting nose is to use pip:

 $ pip install nose